Search

 The process for handling reports ensures the protection and safety of reported persons in connection with investigation and handling.
 Personal data may not be stored for longer than required by the matter.
 This means that personal data in reports that are not deemed to involve serious irregularities or misconduct must be deleted and removed quickly in accordance with established procedures.

-The Swedish Defence University's steering group consists of the Deputy Vice-Chancellor, the Deputy Head of Human Resources and the Head of the Office for Professional Support.
+The Swedish Defence University's steering group consists of the HR manager, the security manager and the lawyer of the university .
 If a member of the steering group is the subject of the whistleblowing or has a conflict of interest, that person should not participate in the work on the case.
 The external provider is responsible for continuous feedback to the whistleblower and ensures that their privacy is protected and remains anonymous throughout the process if they so wish.

 A report, which is written off somewhere in the process, may still be relevant to proceed with, albeit not as a regular whistleblower case.
 Here, the external supplier can guide the notifier and also the university.